Basic example#

 p2g4 = shop.model.generator.add_object('Plant2_Generator4')

-# Connecting the generator to the correct plant
+# Connecting the generators to plant1

 p1g1.connect_to(plant1)